t-cousins/C-Event-Simulator/README.md

 * Under *C/C++ Build*, click on *Workspace* and navigate to `build/`
 * Finally, right-click *event-simulator* in Project Explorer and hit *Build Project*

 ### Using it as a C++ library

+We build a small static library that can be easily linked into another program.